-The Trustee recognises that the low risk nature of the Plan's investment strategy (whereby the majority of the Plan's assets are held in UK government bonds) means that the Trustee is reliant on the UK government meeting its decarbonisation targets.
-With this in mind the Trustee has set a climate-related target to align its funded gilts (i.e. the gilts the Plan uses to hedge its liabilities) within the Liability Driven Investment portfolio with the UK government target which is a 68% reduction in absolute production emissions by 2030 (compared to 1990 levels4).
-The Trustee will measure Scope 1 and 2 emissions using the definition of emissions intensity (as set out in the table above).
-The Trustee recognises there is limited action it can take to accelerate the target progress.
+The Trustee recognises that the low-risk nature of the Plan's investment strategy (whereby a significant proportion of the Plan's exposure is to UK government bonds) means that the Trustee is reliant on the UK government meeting its decarbonisation targets and is limited in the actions they can take to accelerate progress to target.
+With this in mind, the Trustee has set a climate-related target to align its funded gilts (i.e. the gilts the Plan uses to hedge its liabilities) within the LDI portfolio with the UK government target which is a 68% reduction in absolute emissions by 2030 (compared to 1990 levels).